antaldaniel/reprex/content/event/2024-11-21_iamic/index.md

 ---
-title: "SKCMDb Preseentation on IAMIC 2024"
+title: "SKCMDb Presentation on IAMIC 2024"
 subtitle: A use case to extend the world's largest open database
 projects: []
 categories: